Otann/otann.github.io/_posts/2016-03-20-chroma-bot-telegram-api.markdown

 And because you already know some Clojure, you can teach your bot to do all kinds of fun stuff on your own, but here we are going to add some colors to it.

 Unfortunately, that would be it for this episode.
 I hope you had a great time following through and excited about learning a couple of new things today.
+Check out complete code for this episode on Github: [otann/chroma-bot:episode-03](https://github.com/Otann/chroma-bot/tree/episode-03)

 If you enjoyed it, press like button or share this post with your friends.
 I hope to see you again in the next episode, bye!